13 Best Golf Courses in Las Vegas

 • Phone: 702 388 4400

-Desert Pines course bring you an 18-hole course that is fit for novices and experts alike.
-It is filled with lots of bent grass greens and four lakes.
-You can get to see the mature pine trees which make the desert style gaming more enticing.
-Some of the amenities that you may want to visit include the plush clubhouse and the lovely golf shop for some keepsakes.
+Desert Pines brings you an 18-hole course that is fit for novices and experts alike.
+It is filled with bent grass greens, white sand bunkers, and pine-lined fairways.
+You can see the mature pine trees that make the desert-style golf setting more distinctive.
+Some of the amenities that you may want to visit include the clubhouse and the golf shop.

-The award-winning dye design golf course is a few minutes away from the Las Vegas Strip where you can get to experience the Carolina sandhills.
-White sand bunkers and bent grass greens are inspired by the Augusta National Golf Club.
+The Dye-designed golf course is a few minutes away from the Las Vegas Strip, where you can get to experience a Carolina Sandhills-style layout in the historic part of Las Vegas.
+White sand bunkers and bent grass greens help create a different feel from the typical desert course.

-Desert Pines includes a practice center that spreads across more than 50 hitting stations.
-Here, you can get to practice your swing come rain or sunshine since the two-level facility is protected from all weathers.
-This is due to the heaters and climate control suitable for any season.
+Desert Pines includes a large practice center with more than 50 hitting stations.
+Here, you can practice your swing during many types of weather because the two-level facility is protected and climate-controlled.

 7. TPC Summerlin Golf Course